excal-foley/iobroker-blockly-custom/README.md

 ### Instructions for use

+I don't know how to create an automatic install package, therefore the repository must be copied and executed manually.

 1. This reposetory must copy to javascript.admin/google-blockly/custom

    *default: /opt/iobroker/iobroker-data/files/javascript.admin/google-blockly/custom*

 2. Execute ./build.py

-   *this take all js-file-path from './', './blocks' and './blocks/msg' an links it to javascript.admin/tab.html and Sandbox*
+   *this take all js-file-path from './', './blocks' and './blocks/msg' and links it to javascript.admin/tab.html and Sandbox*

 3. Restart system to confirm settings